-The functions of the Speaker provided for in the Constitution and in the Standing Rules and Orders of the National Assembly, among others, are as follows:
+The functions of the Speaker is provided for in the Namibian Constitution and in the Standing Rules and Orders of the National Assembly, among others, are as follows:

-- Presiding at any sitting of the National Assembly, enforcing the Standing Rules and Orders and Internal Arrangements; calling upon members who wish to speak and maintaining order in the House.
-In the process, ensuring the integrity, independence and impartiality of Parliament by emphasizing the importance and independence of Parliament. - Ensuring appropriate support services for the National Assembly, smooth administration of the precincts of the National Assembly and the welfare of its Members and staff. - Representing the National Assembly in its relations with the executive and other authorities at official public events and at international events of parliamentary related organs. - · Hosting diplomatic and other foreign dignitaries and delegations, in promoting state and parliamentary bilateral relations and cooperation.
+- · Presiding at sittings of the National Assembly, enforcing the Standing Rules and Orders; calling upon members who wish to speak and maintaining order in the House.
+In the process, ensuring the integrity, independence and impartiality of Parliament by emphasizing the importance and independence of Parliament. - Ensuring appropriate support services for the National Assembly, smooth administration of the precincts of the National Assembly and the welfare of Members and Secretariat. - · Representing the National Assembly in its relations with the executive and other authorities at official events and at international arenas of parliamentary multilateral organisations. - · Hosting diplomatic and other foreign dignitaries and delegations, in promoting parliamentary bilateral relations and cooperation.